-The implementation of the Disciplinary Policy and Procedure will be monitored by the Employee Relations Team.

-The Employee Relations team will monitor:
+The implementation of the Disciplinary Policy and Procedure will be monitored by the HR Team.
+A report will be presented to the Coordinating Management Group on an annual basis.
+The HR Team will monitor:

 - the number of investigations

-- > the number of disciplinaries
+- the number of disciplinaries

-- > the nature of the allegations
+- the nature of the allegations

-- the outcomes
+- ➤ the outcomes

-- the fairness and consistency of the outcomes
+- > the fairness and consistency of the outcomes

-- > the number of appeals
+- the number of appeals

-- > outcome of appeals
+- outcome of appeals

 - number of Employment Tribunal cases

-- the diversity of those involved in investigations and disciplinaries
+- > the diversity of those involved in investigations and disciplinaries

-The Policy will be contained within the People Services Policy Review timetable.
+The Policy will be contained within the Wheatley Group Services HR Team Policy Review timetable.